 In the spring of 2013, we did the usual general weeding/cleanup necessary and many needed repairs.
 Then we tweaked and tweaked even more in preparation for the (hopefully) first annual "Growing Green Garden Tour."
 The site was a self-guided tour, and we received a lot of positive feedback about it, especially from people who had no idea that it even existed!

-In 2017, we'll be adding signs at the top and bottom of the garden, and we're mulching most of the site to keep future weeding and cleanup to a minimum.
-We'll gladly take donations from any local landscaping businesses that would like to donate a truckload or two of mulch.
+In 2014, we'll be adding signs at the top and bottom of the garden, and we're looking forward to hopefully mulching most of the site to keep future weeding and cleanup to a minimum.
+We'll gladly take donations from any local landscaping businesses that would like to donate a truckload or two of mulch!